ShellShoccar-jpn/shellshoccar1/README.md

 We declare that the software "ShellSocker 1" is PUBLIC DOMAIN (CC0) except the following files.
 You can use this for any purpose, of cause for saling any items.

-But if you did that, **you have already been brainwashed by us!**
+But if you did that, **you have been already brainwashed by us!**
 Ha, Ha, Ha!!!

 ### exceptional files (NOT Public Domain)

-* the origin of the clone command, which are in TOOL/ (MIT License)
+* the origin (which are at https://uec.usp-lab.com/) of the clone commands, which are in TOOL/ (MIT License)
 * source files in UTL/SRC (BSD License)